 One question is at the forefront of the mind of nearly every nursing student “How to pass the NCLEX?”
 Some even lust about the possibility of finishing the exam at the 75 question mark so they can be done with the agony of the dreaded “nursing boards” as quickly as possible.
 No one wants to pay the $300 (and up) fee to take the test again.
 So passing the NCLEX on the first attempt is a huge priority

 Nursing school is a challenging experience.
 As if the rigors faced during your nursing education weren’t enough, you then have to take your professional licensure exam.
+Now comes the stress of preparing for the NCLEX.
 Whether you have completed an RN or LPN program, you still must pass your “boards” to practice as a nurse.
 Nursing school is about jumping through hoops, and NCLEX is just one more to jump through.

 If you’ve stumbled onto this page in a nervous effort to find any tips or advice you possibly can to do well on the NCLEX, then you’ve come to right place.
 If you’re worried about your NCLEX test preparation, you are not alone.
 You wouldn’t be a good nurse if you didn’t think things through (nursing process, anyone?).
 But since you’re already thinking like a nurse, then I’m sure you’ll do fine.
 However, just to be on the safe side, here are a few NCLEX tips and strategies that will give you a little extra confidence and help you answer the question: “How to pass the NCLEX?”